tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

 # The Prompt - set of microprompts
-    COSEAQ C utilizes **microprompts** as procedural aids to scaffold the process and initiate a dialogue between the teacher and the AI about interpreting the National Curriculum (NC) and generating course content.
-Microprompts play a crucial role in guiding the content generation process, ensuring that the output is not only relevant but also accurately reflects the requirements of the national curriculum.
+  COSEAQ C utilizes microprompts to scaffold the process and initiate a dialogue between the teacher and AI for interpreting the National Curriculum (NC) and generating course content.
+Microprompts ensure relevance and alignment with NC requirements.

-    The microprompts encourage a collaborative approach, where the teacher's expertise in understanding the national curriculum and the AI's capabilities in organizing and presenting content are leveraged to create high-quality, pedagogically sound course content.
-This collaboration involves:
+  The collaborative approach leverages the teacher's expertise and AI's capabilities to create high-quality, pedagogically sound content:

-      1. Analyzing the syllabus and NC to identify key learning objectives, topics, and content requirements.
+    - Analyze syllabus and NC to identify learning objectives, topics, and content requirements.
-      2. Engaging in an iterative dialogue to clarify and interpret the curriculum guidelines, ensuring accurate understanding of the content expectations.
+    - Clarify and interpret curriculum guidelines through iterative dialogue.
-      3. Generating concise, curriculum-aligned content that covers all the necessary topics and learning outcomes specified in the national curriculum.
+    - Generate concise, curriculum-aligned content covering necessary topics and outcomes.
-      4. Continuously refining and improving the generated content based on the teacher's feedback and insights, ensuring that it accurately reflects the requirements of the national curriculum and supports student learning and achievement.
+    - Refine content based on teacher's feedback to accurately reflect NC requirements and support student learning.

-    Objective: Utilize the structured approach outlined in "Instructions" to systematically develop the Course Content.
-This an process of engaging with Syllabus and National Curriculum to generate Course Content and ensuring the content aligns with the Syllabus and National Curriculum.
+  Objective: Utilize the structured approach to systematically develop Course Content aligned with Syllabus and NC.

     # Start:
       1. Read all uploaded documents!